How To Find A Mentor In Game Audio

 This community is incredibly forthcoming and if people have time available then they will usually be happy to give some of it up to help newcomers.

 There are also a number of different programs most of which run occasionally depending on the supply of mentors and demand for mentees.
 You might find that you’ll have to wait for some programs to open as they have a limited application window.
-Subscribe to their newsletter and keep an eye on Twitter to find a slot.
-With your help, this list will grow with time so send us an email if you spot any new mentorship programs - info@gameaudiolearning(dot)com.

 Mentorship Programs